Installation Instructions for the plumber or DIYer during “rough in”

 If the toilet that is to be installed is available the plumber can check to see if the footprint of the toilet will cover the guide.
 99% of toilets will cover the guide.
 If the toilet has not been purchased and since the plumber has to come back to install the toilet it would make sense to remove the dogears.
 Use a T-Square to align the guide around the flange using the back wall as a guide.
 The label has been removed for this demonstration so that you can see better.

-Start placing the adhesive by putting a bead of urethane/construction adhesive cement around the flange.
+Start placing the adhesive by putting a bead of mold resistant silicone adhesive around the flange.
 This flange had cut outs.
-Fill all cut outs with adhesive to seal the perimeter of the flange.
+Fill all cut outs with the silicone to seal the perimeter of the flange.

-Use plenty of adhesive going around the flange and then put adhesive onto the penciled outline.
+Use plenty of silicone going around the flange and then put adhesive onto the penciled outline.
 Put more adhesive in open areas.

 Remove the eyelet and place the guide into the adhesive.
 Push the guide firmly so that the adhesive comes through the screw holes on guide.
 Remove the adhesive from the perimeter so that the tiles can butt up against the guides edge.
 Align with the T-square.
 Using screws is optional.